One Step Beyond...: Music videos

 Five promotional music videos were filmed to promote the singles during the album's release.
-All of these, with the exception of "The Prince" (which was in fact a Top of the Pops performance only released in the UK and was used the single version for the video) were in rotation on MTV during its first few years.
+All of these, with the exception of "The Prince" (which was in fact a Top of the Pops performance only released in the UK and used the single version for the video) were in rotation on MTV during its first few years.
 Some of these promo videos were also featured in other music TV outlets, such as Top of the Pops.
 However, in 2022 Madness released two new videos for the album versions of "The Prince" and "Madness", with footage taken from the 1981 Madness' documentary movie Take It or Leave It.